gurbyz/power-wheel-card/power-wheel-card/README.md

 ## Features
 Features of the custom power-wheel-card:
 * Displays the three values (solar, grid and home) in 'a wheel'.
 * Has different views for showing power values and showing energy values: the *power view* and the *energy view*.
 The initial view can be set.
-There is a toggle button to switch between views.
+Click the unit to switch between views.
-* Optionally calculates the current power that your home is consuming: home power.
+* Calculates the current power that your home is consuming: home power.
   Input for the calculation is the (produced) solar power and the (consumed or produced) grid power.
-* Optionally calculates the energy that your home is consuming: home energy.
+* Calculates the energy that your home is consuming: home energy.
   Input for the calculation is the (produced) solar energy and the (consumed or produced) grid energy.
 * Displays the transition between these powers as arrows.
 (In *power view* only.)
   E.g. if your solar power panels produce power, the arrow from solar to home turns active.